digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 kube-proxy-t6c29                   1m           30Mi
 ```

 If the output looks like above, then you configured metrics server correctly.
-In the next steps, you will learn how to configure and test `HorizontalPodAutoscaling` resources targeting your application deployments.
+In the next step, you will learn how to configure and test your first `HorizontalPodAutoscaling` resource.

 ## Step 2 - Getting to Know HPAs

-By far the most used type of application `Deployment` is the one using a static or a fixed value for the `ReplicaSet` field.
-This may suffice for some simple deployments, or development environments.
-In this step you will learn how to automatically scale up or down your application based on current needs.
+So far, each time you created a new Kubernetes deployment for your application, the `ReplicaSet` field was configured to a fixed value.
+This may suffice for simple cases, or development environments.
+In this step you will learn how to define a HPA CRD, and then focus on the first practical example.

-In a HPA based setup you let the `HorizontalPodAutoscaler` take control over the deployment replica count field.
-Typical HPA CRD manifest looks like below:
+In a HPA based setup, the `HorizontalPodAutoscaler` takes control over the application deployment replica set field value.
+Typical `HorizontalPodAutoscaler` CRD looks like below:

 ```yaml
 apiVersion: autoscaling/v2beta2